itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

   - `time_stop`--Set the stop time point of the range
   - `initial_step`--Set the initial time step of the range
   - `max_step`--Set the max time step of the range
-  - `optical`--Set the optical generation rate during the time range
-    - `enabled`--Whether to apply optical generation rate during the time range.
-The value of `1` means `True`, and `0` means `False`
   - `envelop`--The envelop of the scaling factor of the light power during the time range.
-When it's set to `0`, the envelop is uniform
-    - `source_fraction`--When `envelop` is set to`0`, this value is the scaling factor of the light power during the time range
+Selection are uniform or pulse.
+- `uniform`:
+  - `aplitude`: This field sets the maximum amplitude of the mode source.
+  - `time Delay`: Define the delay time before open the source.
+-`pulse`:
+  - `high amplitude`: Maximum amplitude with the pulse turned on.
+  - `low amplitude`: Minimum amplitude with the pulse turned off.
+  - `time delay`: Define the delay time before open the source.
+  - `rising edge`: The time of low amplitude rising to high amplitude.
+  - `falling edge`: The time of high amplitude falling to low amplitude.
+  - `pulse width`: The time of high amplitude duration.
+  - `period`: The time of pulse duration, which should larger than rising edge、pulse width and falling edge.

 <br/>